Gabriella439/slides/modevar/modevar.md

 * A tour of sample Dhall language features
 * **How to create a language standard**
 * How to build polished tooling
-* How to promote adoption of that language

 # How to standardize a language